collocations.org

 welfare reforms to protect the most vulnerable members of society

-an outcast from/of society
+an outcast from society, an outcast of society

 She devoted herself to helping the outcasts of society.

-the backbone/a bulwark/a pillar of society
+a pillar of society

-One of the pillars of society must be that everyone has access to the legal system. | He considered himself to be a pillar of society.
+He considered himself to be a pillar of society.

-One of the pillars of society must be that everyone has access to the legal system. | He considered himself to be a pillar of society.
+One of the pillars of society must be that everyone has access to the legal system.

-your place/rank in society
+your place in society, your rank in society

-A person''s job is one of the factors that determines their place in society.
+A person's job is one of the factors that determines their place in society.

 the rest of society